How To Use This Catalog

 Some classes are not offered every term.

 Many courses are offered alternate years or only one semester each year.
 Find out when a required or recommended course is offered.
 Plan accordingly.

 If you are an athlete, check with coaches about eligibility rules and academic progress.

 There are NAIA policies that apply to athletes that don’t apply to the general student body, so it is important to know them as you take courses.

 Know the procedures and deadlines for applying for financial aid.

 The federal financial aid program has deadlines and procedures that allow students the best opportunity for available aid.
-For more information check the financial aid section of this catalog.
+For more information check the financial aid section.